-Having a five-year-old makes living life way more fun.
-It brings out the best in me!
-Building the toad abode has me using my brain’s creative side to communicate with my son.
-Translating information for him so he understands has sharpened my own senses.
+Having a five-year-old makes living life way more fun!
+It brings out the best in me.
+Building a toad abode uses my brain’s creative side to communicate with my son.
+Translating information for him so he understands life.
+It has sharpened my own senses.
 It’s a chance to TEACH!
 Untapping this creative Mom energy has me doing things differently.
-I look for small things to inspire my son.
+I look for the small things to inspire my son.

 A five-year-old is still learning the concept of time.
 Today and tomorrow are kinda the same to them.
-So, he’s taught me the concept of time is a learned behavior.
+So, he’s taught me that the concept of time is another learned behavior.

 So, off we went to the Bird sanctuary to let him experience Nature.
 A tradition that keeps sanctuaries open.
 It allows Wildlife peaceful enjoyment of the land.
 It’s a place where families go to feed the ducks and explore a nature trail.
 It’s a place to learn.